Companies Act

 Is It Necessary to Appoint a Key Personnel Manager?

 Any listed company must appoint a full-time key managerial personnel member.
 KMPs must be appointed by public corporations with a share capital of at least Rs.
 5 crores.
-Additionally, any business that has paid up capital of at least 10 crores must designate important managerial staff members.
+Additionally, any business with a paid-up capital of at least 10 crores must designate key managerial staff members.
 Only specific prescribed sorts of corporations are mandated to appoint a full-time Key Managerial Personnel, as stated in Section 203(1) of the Corporations Act.

 Furthermore, an organization not covered by Rule 8 and with a paid-up capital of five crore rupees or more must have a full-time chief executive officer (CS) according to Rule 8A of the Key Managerial Personnel Rules.